MasahiroAoki/MoonlightTechnologies-ProductInfo/AI-Lab/DynamicMultiAgemt-Cogitate/USER_MANUAL.en.md

 - **Agent Card**: Each card displayed on the screen represents a single AI agent.
   - **Agent Name**: The display name of the agent.
 You can change it freely.
-  - **Role**: The initial role to give the agent to indicate its specialty or background (e.g., "Software Engineer").
+  - **Initial Role (temp)**: The initial role to give the agent to indicate its specialty or background (e.g., "Software Engineer").
 This role affects the tone of the AI's answer but is different from the functional roles assigned in a later step.
   - **LLM Provider**: Select the LLM for the agent to use (e.g., `chatgpt`, `gemini`, `grok`, `claude`, `local`).
   - **Ollama Model Name** (Local LLM Only): This appears when you select `local` as the `LLM Provider`.
 Enter the exact name of the Ollama model you wish to use (e.g., `llama3`, `mistral`).
 - **+ Add Agent Button**: Clicking this adds a new agent card to the grid.
 - **Query Input Field**: In the chat interface at the bottom of the screen, enter the topic or question you want the agent team to discuss.
-- **Send Button**: After entering the query, click the send button (paper airplane icon) to start the conference with the configured agent team and switch to the log view.
+- **Send Button**: After entering the query, click the send button (paper airplane icon) to start the conference and switch to the log view.

-## 5. Conference Log View (Multi-stage Workflow)
+## 5. Conference Log View (Human-in-the-Loop Workflow)

 When a conference starts, the screen automatically switches to the Conference Log View.
 This view consists of a central main panel and a right-hand sidebar.

-### 5.1 Operations in the Main Panel

-The main panel displays the agents' answers and the controls to proceed to the next step.
+The workflow proceeds in the following stages:

-1.  **Stage 1: Brainstorming and Role Assignment**
+### 5.1 Stage 1: Brainstorming and Role Assignment
-    - **Review Initial Answers**: First, all agents generate answers to the initial query, which are displayed on each agent card.
+1.  **Review Initial Answers**: First, all agents generate answers to the initial query, which are displayed on each agent card.
-    - **Assign Functional Roles**: Using the dropdown menu on each card, assign a specialized role to each agent according to the intended workflow.
-For best results, it is recommended to assign one of each of the following roles: "Research," "Counter-argument," and "Literature."
+2.  **Assign Functional Roles**: Using the dropdown menu on each card, assign a specialized role to each agent for the next step.
+    *   **Drafter**: Consolidates the answers from other agents and creates a comprehensive draft. **You must assign this role to exactly one agent.**
+    *   **Verifier**: Reviews the draft created by the Drafter, checking for facts and errors.
+Can be assigned to multiple agents.
+    *   **Judge**: Evaluates the quality of the draft based on clarity, accuracy, and completeness. **You must assign this role to exactly one agent.**
-    - **Enter Elaboration Query**: In the text box labeled `Elaboration Query`, enter new instructions or questions to deepen the discussion in Stage 2.
+3.  **Enter Elaboration Query**: In the text box labeled `Elaboration Query`, enter additional instructions for the Drafter or new questions to deepen the discussion.
-    - **Continue Workflow**: Click the `Submit Roles and Continue` button to proceed to Stage 2.
+4.  **Continue Workflow**: Click the `Submit Roles and Continue` button to proceed to Stage 2.

-2.  **Stage 2: Elaboration and Finalization**
+### 5.2 Stage 2: Execution and Finalization
-    - **Real-time Updates**: In Stage 2, the agents engage in a more specialized discussion.
-You can see this unfold in the "Conference Log" in the sidebar, where text appears in real-time with a typewriter effect.
+- **Real-time Updates**: In Stage 2, the agents execute their tasks (drafting, judging, verifying) sequentially based on their assigned roles and your instructions.
+You can see this unfold in the `Conference Log` in the sidebar, where text appears in real-time with a typewriter effect.
-    - **Final Answer**: Once all processes are complete, a final answer integrating the results of the discussion will be generated (to be implemented in the future).
+- Once all processes are complete, the final answer will be displayed in the main panel.

 - **Back to Setup Button**: If you want to interrupt the conference and reconfigure the agents at any time, you can return to the setup screen with this button.

-### 5.2 Confirmation in the Sidebar
+### 5.3 Confirmation in the Sidebar

 The right-hand sidebar allows you to check the progress of the workflow in detail.

 - **Live Workflow**: Visually displays the structure of the current workflow and the active node (processing step).
 - **Conference Log**: Shows the entire history of utterances in the conference chronologically.
 You can see at a glance which agent said what, in which turn, and in what role.

+## 6. Multi-language Support
+The application supports both Japanese and English UIs.
+When you switch the language using the language switcher in the navigation bar, **the AI agents' response language will also automatically switch to your selected language.**

-## 6. Administrator Functions
+## 7. Administrator Functions

 If you are logged in with the administrator role, you can access the admin dashboard from the `Admin` link in the navigation bar.

-### 6.1 User Management
+### 7.1 User Management
 - **User List**: A list of all users registered in the system is displayed.
 - **Role Change**: You can switch the role of each user between `operator` and `administrator`.
 - **User Deletion**: You can delete unnecessary user accounts.

-### 6.2 Ollama Model Management
+### 7.2 Ollama Model Management
 From the dashboard, you can access the "Ollama Manager" to manage locally available Ollama models.
 - **List Available Models**: A list of models already downloaded to the server is displayed.
 - **Pull New Models**: Enter a new model name (e.g., `codellama:latest`) and click "Pull Model" to start the download in the background.
 Large models may take a significant amount of time.